Aguas-da-Amazonia/Above.a.dove/README.md

 ## Pi-hole

-since version 5 Pi-hole does not support Regex in filter lists, as a consequence you'll have to add the domains to be blocked by hand and click on 'Add domain as wildcard' button in order to block each sdubdomain too.
+since version 5 Pi-hole does not support Regex in filter lists, as a consequence you'll have to add the domains to be blocked by hand and click on '**Add domain as wildcard**' button in order to block each sdubdomain too.